As PIMCO bleeds assets, Gross shows risk of star culture

 "Fund firms are caught in a delicate balancing act," said Julian Bartlett, a partner at consultants Grant Thornton.

-"They realise that star managers sell, but that they also create a vulnerability if the firm over-promotes the fact that the success of a strategy is down to an individual," he added.
+"They realize that star managers sell, but that they also create a vulnerability if the firm over-promotes the fact that the success of a strategy is down to an individual," he added.

 BETTER TO STAY?